-In the social and behavioral sciences, the subject of analysis is most often framed as a problem that must be researched in order to discover new knowledge and understanding, formulate a set of solutions or recommended courses of action, and/or develop a more effective approach to applied practice.
+In the social and behavioral sciences, the subject of analysis is most often framed as a problem that must be researched in order to discover new knowledge and understanding, formulate a set of solutions or recommended courses of action, improve the human condition, or develop a more effective approach to applied practice.
 The research problem, therefore, is the main organizing principle guiding the analysis of your research.
-It establishes an occasion for writing and a focus that governs what you want to say.
+It establishes an occasion for writing and a focus that governs what you want to say and how you want to say it.
 The research problem represents the essential subject matter of scholarly communication and the means by which scholars arrive at other topics of conversation within and outside of their area of study [i.e., their discipline].

 Alvesson, Mats and Jörgen Sandberg.
 Constructing Research Questions: Doing Interesting Research.
 London: Sage, 2013; Jacobs, Ronald L. “Developing a Dissertation Research Problem: A Guide for Doctoral Students in Human Resource Development and Adult Education.”
 New Horizons in Adult Education and Human Resource Development 25 (Summer 2013): 103-117; Chapter 1: Research and the Research Problem.
 Nicholas Walliman.
 Your Research Project: Designing and Planning Your Work.
 3rd edition.
 Thousand Oaks, CA: Sage Publications, 2011.

-A research problem sets the stage for how to design a study based, in part, on the type of conclusions, desired outcomes, recommended courses of action, or applications to practice that you are expecting as a result of your analysis and interpretation of the findings.
-In this context, a research problem should not only serve as the main organizing principle of the study, but help frame the way in which you approach the topic.
-There are at least seven interconnected ways research problems that can be formulated to address the topic under investigation.
+A research problem sets the stage for how to design a study based, in part, on the type of conclusions, desired outcomes, recommended courses of action, or applications to practice that are expected as a result of your analysis and interpretation of the findings.
+In this context, a research problem not only serves as the main organizing principle of the study, but it helps frame the way in which you approach the topic.

 Action